Living Wills and Health and Welfare LPAS

 An LPA made after a Living Will supersedes it.
 Similarly, a later Living Will can invalidate the medical treatment aspects of an LPA.

-Secondly, the MCA allows a person to make an “Advance Statement” instead.
+Secondly, the Mental Capacity Act allows a person to make an “Advance Statement” instead.
 This enables a person with capacity to set out their wishes and feelings about treatment they should receive and the way they should be treated if they should lose capacity in the future.
 These statements are not legally binding but decision makers – including attorneys under an LPA – are required to take them into account when deciding what is in the “best interests” of a patient.